 When I said that she should not have gone to that place, did I want to support rape?
 NO, but it is only the misandry in other people’s mind that made them think that I wanted to blame the girl for being raped.
 So people asked me what would I do if it was my daughter?
 I have answered what I truly believed.
 Prevention is better than cure.
 Hence I would tell her to avoid all such places that are criminal infested.
 Even as a man I am not empowered enough to venture in all different places at any point of the day.
 Of course, I was termed as a coward by women and many offered me bangles.
 Then I asked them how would they face a similar situation in a criminal den?
 Then one of them proposed keeping a revolver.
 I wondered if I was talking to a common man who didn’t have access to the revolver and not of a criminal.

-Similar way when Taslima Nasrin made a misandric comment on Twitter, I protested and see what kind of foul language she used instead.
+Similar way when Taslima Nasrin made a misandric comment on Twitter, I protested and she used foul language instead.

 One more incident that comes to my mind was a recent phenomenon of everyone sharing a video of a woman beating a man mercilessly on the street and many men also pouncing on the boy.
 The merits of the case were not clear to anybody but still, everyone (men/women alike) was sharing the same and commenting that women should be like that.
 This showed how easily we term a man as criminal and without knowing the extent of a crime one has committed we almost instantly deliver the harshest possible punishment to him.
 It is due to the internal misandry and our male personality as protector of women forces us to act like that.
 We forget all reasoning and act in haste.
 When we see/hear some crime we think of stopping the same as that could affect our own mother/sister and never bother to think if the crime and punishment are commensurate with each other.